ckaady/leaflet-challenge/README.md

 ![screenshot of map](map.png)

 ## note:
 I have included a configEDIT.js file within the javascript folder for Leaflet-Step-1.
-You can edit this file to use your own api key for mapbox (the service used to create this map).
+You can edit this file to use your own api key for mapbox (the API used to create this map).